-Priority is relatively complicated bit of the game but what it basically comes down to is that the game is broken into different sections (phases), which you leave once both players have said they don’t want to do anything (passed priority) consecutively.
-When you cast a spell like Arch lightning you announce all your targets, then pass priority, letting your opponent react.
+Priority is a relatively complicated bit of the game, but what it basically comes down to is that the game is broken into different sections (phases), which you leave once both players have said they don’t want to do anything (passed priority) consecutively.
+When you cast a spell like Arc lightning you announce all your targets, then pass priority, letting your opponent react.
 You can’t cast Giant Growth before he names targets.
 Once you have blocked an attack, the attacker has priority again, and has to pass it before you can cast spells.

 Where this becomes a common cheat is when one player doesn’t really understand how this works and casts their spells slightly out of sequence, informing their opponent of cards in their hands, and changes in the game state.
-So in the Arch Lightning example above, they might just target another creature (that’s not how the game actually works – they should call a judge, get you a warning, rewind your spell, name targets, and pass priority… but they might well just kill your other creature instead).
+So in the Arc Lightning example above, they might just target another creature (that’s not how the game actually works – they should call a judge, get you a warning, rewind your spell, name targets, and pass priority… but they might well just kill your other creature instead).
 In the other example, maybe they just Lightning Strike your creature when they would otherwise have pumped their Savage Knuckleblade.

 The way round this is to strengthen your understanding of the rules, perhaps by going over this stuff with your local judge or an experienced player.
-This will help you avoid being exploited by opportunistic cheats, but also improve your standard of play – loads of people have pretty shaky understandings of priority, and it’s actually pretty important especially in limited.
+This will help you avoid being exploited by opportunistic cheats, but also improve your standard of play – loads of people have pretty shaky understandings of priority, and it’s actually pretty important, especially in Limited.

 9. Casting Spells They Can’t Cast

 Over the course of a long game you generally end up with all your colours, and it’s no shock when Abzan casts Hero’s Downfall on turn 10.
-Of course, they can’t always do that, and often I’ve said to someone that they don’t have the mana for their spell and they’ve apologized, and cast something else of passed.
+Of course, they can’t always do that, and often I’ve said to someone that they don’t have the mana for their spell and they’ve apologized, and cast something else or passed.
 It’s an easy mistake to make, and I’ve done it loads of times too. the problem is that it’s basically free to try it on, and many people – myself included – who would feel like calling a judge for this is just fishing for a sanction.

 To avoid being cheated, it’s a good idea to have a strong knowledge of the decks in the format, and in the early turns pay close attention to their land to check off which of the cards they almost certainly have in their deck, and which they have the mana to cast.
 Then you only need to remember what they can’t cast, and keep an eye for that changing.
 This is good practice anyway, and it will stop you getting cheated.